asierarranz/asierarranz.github.iold/_posts/2017-01-17-Razer-Blade-CUDA.md

 title: Ubuntu 16.04 on Razer Blade 2016 QHD 1060 GTX
 ---

-The Razer Blade is the best small notebook for machine learning available in the market, so here you have the steps I have follow to deal with some of the issues that the standar Ubuntu installation has.
+The Razer Blade is the best small notebook for machine learning available in the market, so here you have the steps I have follow to deal with some of the issues that the standard Ubuntu installation has.

+---

+### Installing Ubuntu from Windows

 - First, in Windows, go to Disk Management -> Shrink volume, and free around 30-50Gb
 - Download Ubuntu 16.04